By Richard Mortier - 2019-10-18

 If we tell solo5-hvt

-where the disk image is, it will provide that disk image to the unikernel:
+is, it will provide that disk image to the unikernel:

-$ solo5-hvt --block:storage=disk.img dist/block_test.hvt
+$ solo5-hvt --block:storage=disk.img ./dist/block_test.hvt

 | ___|